 Here are a few tips to leave a lasting impression on your customers.

-- Loyalty programs.
+Loyalty programs.
 Loyalty programs have been around forever, and they are a great way to incentivize another visit with free menu items or discounts.

-- Reach out to them.
+Reach out to them.
 Offer your customers a free dessert if they join your email list, and then send personalized emails with offers or special events that might make them want to come back.

-- Seek out first-timers.
+Seek out first-timers.
 Train your staff to seek out first-time customers, and make sure they get an exceptional experience at your restaurant.
 First impressions are hard to forget, so you want yours to leave a lasting impression.
 Leverage your restaurant reservation system to make this task straightforward for your staff.

-3. Online Ordering
+3. Online ordering

 So how exactly do you go about increasing orders placed online?

-- Offer online exclusive offers
+Offer online exclusive offers

-- Promote the fact that you offer home delivery across social media
+Promote the fact that you offer home delivery across social media

-- Add tent cards in your restaurant informing guests that they can also order online
+Add tent cards in your restaurant informing guests that they can also order online

-- Partner with on-demand food delivery apps that can drive traffic to your restaurant.
+Partner with on-demand food delivery apps that can drive traffic to your restaurant.
 See the food delivery apps available worldwide in the restaurant tech landscape.

 We are living in the age of the internet.
 When one of your customers wants to decide where to go out to eat, the first place they look is online.
 You need to make sure you are where your customers are and that means taking reservations through your website.

 Using a restaurant reservation system at your restaurant that can accept online reservations is a great way to boost reservations coming from your online presence.
 An easy method of accomplishing this is through the use of an online booking widget.

 Too many restaurants are doing things the old-fashioned way.
 Taking reservations by hand, calculating and tracking expenses manually.
 Eventually, this system fails, and when it does, it's oftentimes at the expense of a paying customer.

 By using reliable restaurant technology, you are creating a seamless experience for not just you but your customers, ensuring that every meal goes perfectly from start to finish.
-Not to mention the fact that modern tech such as POS systems can give you access to invaluable data, allowing you to make better business decisions which will, in turn, influence your sales.
+Not to mention the fact that modern tech such as a POS system can give you access to invaluable data, allowing you to make better business decisions which will, in turn, influence your sales.

 You should be holding regular meetings with your staff to keep them in the loop about what's going on behind the scenes at the restaurant.
 Staff that believes a restaurant is doing well financially are not as likely to try to upsell customers or provide better service.
 So if numbers are down, let them know, and involve them in the solution.

 Similar to the last tip, you need to be maximizing your online outreach to attract as many customers as possible.
 One quick and easy way to accomplish this is by claiming your Google My Business account.
 Your Google my business profile is the first thing your customers see when they google your restaurant name.
-Sometimes they even show up when they search a certain cuisine or area.
+Sometimes they even show up when they search for a certain cuisine or area.

 A carefully crafted menu can be what drives customers to make certain decisions.
 Everything you've learned up until now goes into making your menu tailored to increasing sales.
 Position higher profit dishes where your customers will see them, and bench poorly performing items to experiment with new ones.